-- It's versatile, You can clean all kinds of surfaces, ranging from tiles and grout to windows or polished surfaces like stainless steel counter tops.
+It's versatile, meaning you can clean all kinds of surfaces, ranging from tiles and grout to windows or polished surfaces like stainless steel countertops.
 You can even clean and remove stains from carpets and if you take a steam cleaner outside, it can clean the grungiest barbecue or the dirtiest set of lawn furniture.

-- Since water, heat and pressure do the cleaning and sanitizing, there is no need to use any other cleaning chemicals, and there are no toxic chemicals used.
-Environmentally friendly water is the only cleaning agent in a stem/vapor cleaners.
+Since water, heat and pressure do the cleaning and sanitizing, there is no need to use any other cleaning chemicals, and there are no toxic chemicals used.
+Environmentally friendly water is the only cleaning agent in a steam/vapor cleaner.

 Murray Anderson is an experienced freelance writer with over 500 articles published on the web as well as in print magazines and newspapers in both the United States and Canada.
 He writes on a wide range of topics and is a regular contributor to DoItYourself.com.
 He can be contacted at firstname.lastname@example.org.